-You'll find some of the best views of the harbor at Seaport Village, three bustling shopping plazas designed to reflect the New England clapboard and Spanish Mission architectural styles of early California.
-On a prime stretch of waterfront the dining, shopping and entertainment complex connects the harbor with hotel towers and the convention center.
+You'll find some of the best views of the harbor at Seaport Village, three bustling shopping plazas designed to reflect the New England clapboard, and Spanish Mission architectural styles of early California.
+On a prime stretch of waterfront the dining, shopping, and entertainment complex connects the harbor with hotel towers and the convention center.
 Specialty shops offer everything from a kite store and swing emporium to a shop devoted to hot sauces.
-You can dine at snack
+You can dine at

 Live music can be heard daily from noon to 4 at the main food court.
 Additional free concerts take place every Sunday from 1 to 4 at the East Plaza Gazebo.
 If you happen to visit San Diego in late November or early December, you might be lucky enough to catch Surfing Santa's Arrival and even have your picture taken with Santa on his wave.
 In late March or early April, the Seaport Buskers Fest presents an array of costumed street performers.
 The Seaport Village Carousel (rides $3) has 54 animals, hand-carved and hand-painted by Charles Looff in 1895.